2012 Mutual Fund Rankings

-We list which funds have performed best and which are worth owning now.
+We list which funds did best and which are worth owning now.
 Funds that focus on dividends and stability should thrive in a tough environment.

-We present here the top performers over the past one, three, five, ten and 20 years in 11 fund categories -- ten stock-fund groups and one group for alternative investments -- along with our suggestions about which funds you should consider buying now.
+We present the top performers over the past one, three, five, ten and 20 years in 11 categories—ten stock-fund groups and one group for alternative investments—along with our suggestions about which funds you should consider buying now.
 The lists include only funds that require modest amounts to get started and that are available to all customers.

 LARGE-COMPANY STOCK FUNDS